 He's a boy

-Here in this example, 'whose' can indicate both possession and relative.
+Here in this example, 'whose' can both indicate possession and mark the relative clause.

 That or Which/Who?

-In order to know how to choose between using the relative pronoun 'that' (since it can be used for people, animals, or things), first you should learn about restrictive (also called essential) and non-restrictive (also called non-essential) clauses.
+To determine when to use the relative pronoun 'that' - which can refer to people, animals, or things - it is important to understand the distinction between restrictive (also called essential) and non-restrictive (also called non-essential) clauses.

-- A restrictive clause restricts the identity of the subject.
+- A restrictive clause is necessary to distinguish the noun or pronoun from others of the same type

 Here the non-restrictive clause tells us that the house was painted red.
 But it does not tell us which of the several red houses in the neighborhood was sold.
 It would be incorrect to use this nonrestrictive clause if there had been only one house painted red.